Seattle Aerospace Short Course - Instructors

 Pierre Trudel is a System Safety Engineer and ODA Unit Member currently working for Boeing Defense, Space & Security (BDS).
 He brings 29 years of system safety, systems engineering, and reliability experience in several segments of our aerospace industry.
 He has worked system safety, reliability, and systems engineering on airplanes, rotorcrafts, and space vehicles.
 He has experience with commercial and military system safety, Development Assurance practices.
 He developed companywide processes to facilitate product development and compliance to commercial airworthiness standards and military requirements.
 He has worked system safety for both equipment suppliers and as an integrator for Original Equipment Manufacturers (OEMs).
 Pierre has worked system safety using several industry accepted processes including SAE ARP4761, SAE ARP4754, and MIL-STD-882 to satisfy safety requirements for Part 23 (small aircrafts), Part, 25 (Transport Category Aircraft) and MIL-HDBK-516 (Airworthiness Certification Criteria).
 His certification experience as an FAA representative spans the spectrum of TC, ATC, and STC projects on commercial projects such as the Hawker 4000, Hawker 800XP, Premier 1, Cessna CJ4, Citation Latitude, Citation Sovereign, Citation X, KC-46A (767 Tanker), and several other aircraft models and types.
 Pierre holds a Bachelor of Science in Space Sciences with minors in Electrical and Mechanical Engineering from Florida Institute of Technology.

-2024 Seattle Aerospace Short Course: System Safety Assessment for Commercial Aircraft Certification
+2027 Seattle Aerospace Short Course: Advanced Topics in System Safety for Commercial Aircraft Certification